henriksvendsgard/filmlista/README.md

 ## Watcher

-A simple watch list with auth and shared lists built on Next.js 14 with Prisma, Tailwind and Shadcn.
+A simple watch list with auth and shared lists built on Next.js 14 with Tailwind, Shadcn and Supabase.